Arts and culture in São Vicente, Cape Verde: History

 The island's culture did not flourish until the mid 19th century after the island's first settlement was founded.

 In the late 19th century up to the mid 20th century, Mindelo had the colony's busiest port once and brought influences to the island and around 1890, it became the most culturally renowned island together with Santiago once.
 Today it is the second most prominent in Cape Verde.

 Cuisine

 The most popular cuisine is cachupa as is in the rest of the nation.
-Delicacies originated from the island include Arroz de cabidela de marisco а dadal which is the rice seafood dish fried moray, barnacle stew (guisado de percebes) and xerém.
+Delicacies originated from the island include Arroz de cabidela de marisco a dadal which is the rice seafood dish fried moray, barnacle stew (guisado de percebes) and xerém.